Daminert/GadgetRepairHQ/README.md

-Emmanuel Egwuete contributed on the Footer and Our Services and Testimonia# GadgetRepairHQ
+Emmanuel Egwuete contributed on the Footer, Our Services and Testimonial GadgetRepairHQ